dudinda/MVPTemplate/README.md

 ## How to Test
    1. Generate or create virtual wrappers around the original components.
 If a component has a composition with another wrapper, expose its interface as a public property.
    2. Using the fluent interface, build the partial substitutes with the virtual wrappers to use the original components by default. <code>.Result</code> the <code>.ConfigureAwait(false)</code> calls.
-   3. Extend the original forms with NonUIForms, overriding the write/read methods.
+   3. <a href="https://github.com/dudinda/Image-Processing/blob/master/Tests/ImageProcessing.App.Integration/Monolith/UILayer/Forms/ColorMatrixFormWrapper.cs#L19">Extend the original forms with NonUIForms</a>, overriding the write/read methods.
    4. Inside a form wrapper create a bridge with a NonUIForm.
    5. Inside a presenter use the original source code, operating with partial substitutes.
 Expose substitutes as a public property.
    6. Extend the syncronizationcontext, override the Post property.
 Override the Post inside the aggregator, set the extended synchronization context.